sherwin-dc/ES-synth-cw/README.md

 | 11 | 10 | -1 |

 The keys that are pressed and the rotation variable of the knobs are updated and stored in a shared data structure.

-*The task is ran with 20ms such that transient states of the knobs can be captrued*

 *TODO: CAN bus*